 After a chase they are about to kiss when Country Wolf gets a telegram from his city cousin—the same wolf from "Red Hot Riding Hood".
 City Wolf invites his cousin Country Wolf to come to the city and see his Red.
 More comedy ensues when Country Wolf comes to the city and falls in lust with City Red.

-- Anticipatory Lipstick: Played with in that the wolf is seemingly the Abhorrent Admirer in the beginning of the short, and attempts to kiss the rural Red Riding Hood, but she apparently reciprocates and puts on lipstick to take the wolf up on it until he becomes more interested in the city Red Riding Hood and places a cow in front of the rural one before she can kiss him.
+- Anticipatory Lipstick: Played with in that the wolf is seemingly the Abhorrent Admirer in the beginning of the short, and attempts to kiss the rural Red Riding Hood, but she apparently reciprocates, as shown when she immediately puts on lipstick as soon as he catches her.
+Unfortunately, the Wolf gets a letter from his cousin with a picture of City Red, who he becomes more interested in.
+Rural Red waits for her kiss, only for the wolf to replace himself with a cow.

 - City Mouse: The suave, fancy City Wolf, who eventually is embarrassed by his bumpkin cousin.